luxurydab/geo-db-to-mysql-parser/README.md

 geonames_country.sh - features for country with iso code XX, structure similar to all countries file.
 You will be prompted for country code in script

-geonames_cities1000.sh - all cities with a population > 1000 or seats of adm div (ca 80.000), see 'geoname' table for columns
+geonames_cities1000.sh - all cities with a population > 1000 or seats of adm div (ca 80.000)

-geonames_cities5000.sh - all cities with a population > 5000 or PPLA (ca 40.000), see 'geoname' table for columns
+geonames_cities5000.sh - all cities with a population > 5000 or PPLA (ca 40.000)

-geonames_cities15000.sh - all cities with a population > 15000 or capitals (ca 20.000), see 'geoname' table for columns
+geonames_cities15000.sh - all cities with a population > 15000 or capitals (ca 20.000)

 geonames_admin1_codes.sh - ascii names of admin divisions

 geonames_alternate_names.sh - alternate names with language codes and geonameId

+### MaxMind ###

+maxmind_geoip_country.sh - IPv4 ranges for countries

+maxmind_geoipv6.sh - IPv6 ranges for countries

+maxmind_geolitecity.sh - GeoLite City database

+maxmind_worldcitiespop.sh - World Cities with Population, Latitude, Longitude

+maxmind_region.sh - FIPS 10-4 Subcountry codes